Online Ministries and Child Abuse During COVID-19

 May we all come out of this pandemic strengthened and in a better place to help protect children.

-Learn more about Compass online child abuse training during COVID-19 courses here.
+Learn more about child abuse during COVID-19 prevention courses here.